West Virginia Wrestling

 • We reserve the right to reject any inquiry which, in our opinion, may fuel controversy over a disputed call in a recent match.

-The Wrestling Drill Book, edited by Dr. Bill Welker
+The Wrestling Drill Book, 2nd Edition, edited and authored by Dr. Bill Welker

-with contributions by Jim Akerly, Bill Archer, Dave Lamotte, Pat Pecora, Edwin C. Peery, Ken L. Taylor, and Craig Turnbull.
+with contributions by Jim Akerly, Bill Archer, Dave Lamotte, Pat Pecora, Edwin C. Peery, Bruce Burnett, Larry Shaw, Ken L. Taylor, and Craig Turnbull.

 Available on-line from the publishing company, Human Kinetics, or through book stores nationwide.